 There are 12 indicators on both the Agent Release Module and Local Control Station.
 They are;

-(Red) Illuminated when a manual release sequence has commenced.
+MANUA ACTIVATION 🥊 (Red) Illuminated when a manual release sequence has commenced.
 A Manual release sequence can only be started by activating the manual release at the FACP or LCS.
+The indicator is extinguished by activating RESET on the FACP.